FOSDEM/volunteers/README.md

 Development setup
 =================

-The tool has been tested on Python3.7 and Python3.10.
+The tool has been tested on Python3.10 and Python3.11.
 Python3.13 is not currently supported.
+The production version of this uses Python3.11 (as of Jan 2025).

 After cloning the repo do these steps: